 Are you looking for the best pickleball tips to improve your game?
 The Internet is full of great tips, drills and detailed tutorials for every level, from very beginner to advanced pickleball skills and strategy.
 Youtube and other platforms have given us the amazing ability to watch a huge variety of videos and even see recordings of full tournament play – watching 5.0 games is a great way to learn from the pros by seeing how they move on the court and analyzing their shot selection.
 In addition, there are lots of good books on pickleball to supplement your training and take your mental game to the next level.

-So while we’ve written many other more in-depth guides to pickleball on specific topics, this list of tips is specifically written to be easy digest with quick changes you can make to improve your skill, rid you of bad habits and take your play to the next level.
+So while we’ve written many other more in-depth guides to pickleball on specific topics, this list of tips is specifically written to be easy to digest with small changes you can make to quickly improve your skill, rid you of bad habits and take your play to the next level.

 It’s a huge list – they’re small but valuable nuggets of info that you can read in a few minutes.
 We’ve talked to coaches and interviewed lots of pickleball players -from newbies to 5.0s to come up with this list.
 Regardless of you’re level, we hope you find at least a few tips on our list that you find useful to improve your game.

 Before you step on the pickleball court:

 Warm Up: it’s not uncommon to see pickleball players drive to the court, get out on the court and get straight into their game.
 Do your body a favor and take at least 10 minutes to warm up before games, it’s a small investment in time that can prevent injury.
 You’ll play better and recover quicker after.
 Here is a playlist on Youtube of some of our favorite stretching videos for pickleball.